-Well, the first thing you are going to have to do before officially becoming a Howard County landlord is finance the property you are interested in leasing.
+Are you looking to finance your rental property and join the increasing ranks of people in the rental property business?
+Well, the first thing you are going to have to do before officially becoming a landlord is to figure out financing for the property you are interested in leasing.

-7 Creative Financing Ideas
+7 Creative Rental Property Financing Ideas

 Use Current Equity

 Home equity is determined by the fair market value of your home, less the balance of an existing mortgage or lien against it.
 For instance, if your home is worth $200,000 and you owe $120,000, you may be eligible to use the $80,000 available equity to finance your next purchase.

 Hard Money Loan

 Also known as a private mortgage, a hard money loan is an easy way to bypass conventional loan processes.
 Sometimes qualifying in as little as 72 hours, these loans are designed to help those with credit problems qualify for a mortgage.
-Having fewer restrictions then a bank loan, hard money lenders usually base the loan amount on the quick-sale value of a property already owned by the interested borrower.
+Having fewer restrictions than a bank loan, hard money lenders usually base the loan amount on the quick-sale value of a property already owned by the interested borrower.

 One good way to finance rental properties is to go in with a partner(s).
-Providing flexibility, more financial backing, and the knowledge of another in the real estate industry, can make financing your property a breeze.
+Providing flexibility, more financial backing, and the knowledge of another in the real estate industry can make financing your property a breeze.
 Going into an investment with another person means your name never goes onto the mortgage agreement.
 This is especially helpful for those that have reached their loan lending limit but wish to continue to expand their portfolio.

 You can enter this partnership with a family member, friend, or even a business colleague.
-Using this strategy you could potentially purchase as many rental properties as you wish so long as you have a partner backing your finances.
+Using this strategy, you could potentially purchase as many rental properties as you wish so long as you have a partner backing your finances.

 Another popular creative financing option is the lease option.
 This allows you to get into a property, say in Elkridge, MD, with little to no down payment and provides you the option to buy the house at a later date, usually two to three years later.
-During this time you will be able to get your affairs in order so that you can acquire the financing required to make the purchase investment.
+During this time, you will be able to get your affairs in order so that you can acquire the financing required to make the purchase investment.

 Loans from Friends and Family – Ok, not everyone has family that has extra cash just lying around ready to be used for a rental property venture.
-However, for some this is a viable option and definitely a creative one as well!
+However, for some, this is a viable option and definitely a creative one as well!

 Financing a rental property, whether it is your first investment or your tenth, can prove to be difficult at times.
 No down payment, poor credit, lender blocks, and more can prevent you from following the path to financial freedom using rental properties.